-Both Hochtief AG, and the parent company of its Cimic subgroup, Cimic Group Limited, are companies listed on the Frankfurt (Germany) and Australian stock exchanges, respectively, and they are therefore subject to their own regulatory bodies' rules and have both their own Codes of Conduct and their own internal channels for complaints and control, under similar terms to those of the ACS Group.
-For this reason, the ACS Group's General Code of Conduct does not apply directly to investee companies belonging to the Hochtief Group and the Cimic Group.
+Hochtief, A.G. is a company listed on the Frankfurt Stock Exchange in Germany and is therefore subject to the regulations of its regulatory bodies and has its own Code of Conduct and its own internal whistle-blowing and control channel, in terms similar to those of the ACS Group.
+For this reason, the ACS Group's General Code of Conduct does not apply directly to investee companies belonging to the Hochtief Group.

 The Code of Conduct highlights, as regards trust, the principle of transparency as one of its values.
-The Code therefore states that "We act transparently.
+The Code therefore states that 'We act transparently.
 All persons in the ACS Group are required to provide truthful, necessary, complete and timely information on the performance of the activities related to our performance or area of competence.
-We must collaborate with audits, investigations and any other legitimate internal or external process that requires access to information that we know."
+We must collaborate with audits, investigations and any other legitimate internal or external process that requires access to information that we know'.

 The Compliance Committee is responsible for analysing breaches and proposing corrective actions and sanctions in the Parent.
-Each division in the ACS Group has its own Compliance Committee and implements its own compliance management model, which is supervised through an average control monitoring model by the Parent's Compliance Committee to observe the high level of decentralisation and autonomy in management by subsidiaries.
+Each division within the ACS Group has its own Compliance Committee and implements its own Compliance management model, which is supervised through an average control monitoring model by the Compliance Committee of the parent company, to respect the high level of decentralisation and autonomy in management by the subsidiaries.
 To promote the adoption of their own compliance management model by subsidiaries, which can be understood as robust, ACS's Parent implements a double control system, explained in section E.2 of this Annual Corporate Governance Report.

-The Annual Compliance Monitoring Report summarises, amongst others, the actions in relation to the Code of Conduct in 2021.
-It was approved by the Compliance Committee on 3 March 2022 and will be reported to the Audit Committee at its meeting on 24 March 2022.
+The Annual Compliance Monitoring Report summarises, amongst others, the actions in relation to the Code of Conduct in 2022.
+It was approved by the Compliance Committee on 20 February 2023 and reported to the Audit Committee at its meeting on 27 February 2023.